Graph2133/micrograd-example-csharp/README.md

 The project itself is a tiny scalar-valued autograd engine and basic neural network implementation on top of it.

 # Examples
-The examples folder contains a few examples of how to use the library.
+The examples folder contains a console project with a few basic examples of how to use the library.
 The examples are:
 * `Function gradient` - calculation of the gradient for the simple function.
 * `Binary classification` - binary classification example using a neural network.